theelims/StrokeEngine/README.md

 An internal finite state machine handles the different states of the machine.
 See the below graph with all functions relating to the state machine and how to cause transitions:

 ![State Machine](./doc/state-machine.svg)
-* __SERVO_DISABLED:__ The initial state prior to homeing.
+* __UNDEFINED:__ The initial state prior to homeing.
 Stepper / Servo are disabled and the position is undefined.
-* __SERVO_READY:__ Homeing defines the position inside the internal coordinate system.
+* __READY:__ Homeing defines the position inside the internal coordinate system.
 Machine is now ready to be used and accepts motion commands.
-* __SERVO_RUNNING:__ The cyclic motion has started and the pattern generator is commanding a sequence of trapezoidal motions until stopped.
+* __PATTERN:__ The cyclic motion has started and the pattern generator is commanding a sequence of trapezoidal motions until stopped.
-* __SERVO_SETUPDEPTH:__ The servo always follows the depth position.
+* __SETUPDEPTH:__ The servo always follows the depth position.
 This can be used to setup the optimal stroke depth.
-* __SERVO_ERROR:__ If a motor fault is detected the state machine enters this state.
+* __ERROR:__ If a motor fault is detected the state machine enters this state.
 This is a dead-end.
 To clear this fault the power from the drive has to be removed and the EPS32 needs to be resetted.

 ## Usage
 StrokeEngine aims to have a simple and straight forward, yet powerful API.
 The follwoing describes the minimum case to get up and running.
 All input parameteres need to be specified in real world (metric) units.